Vini2/agtools/README.md

-  gfa2fasta  Get segments in FASTA format fastg2gfa  Convert FASTG file to GFA rename     Rename segments in a GFA file subgraph   Extract a subgraph containing a given segment
+  gfa2fasta  Get segments in FASTA format fastg2gfa  Convert FASTG file to GFA rename     Rename segments in a GFA file component  Extract a component containing a given segment
 ```